danzycool/danzycool/README.md

 - 👀 I’m interested in Angular based Software Development, 3D Animation, Networking, Docker DevOps
 - 🌱 I’m currently learning Machine Learning with Javascript
 - 💞️ I’m looking to collaborate on Development of software that solves major problems and earns me good money
-- 📫 How to reach me?
-You can reach me @ bizwithdan@gmail.com
+- 📫 You can reach me @ bizwithdan@gmail.com

 <!---
 danzycool/danzycool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.